 All visitors and contractors coming in to the school must report to Reception.

 Please sign in using our electronic visitor system (clear instructions on how to do this will appear on the screen).
-A photograph of your face will be taken and a visitor ID pass generated.
+A visitor ID pass will be generated.
 Please use the plastic holder and visitor lanyard provided and make sure your ID is clearly visible to staff and students.

 If you are working unsupervised with students, the school receptionist will ask you to produce your DBS certificate or details thereof, together with proof of identification, ie Passport or driving licence.
 Without this you may not be granted access.

 You must sign in on each occasion you visit the school.

 Please log out of our visitor system at the end of your visit and return the lanyard and holder.

 Visitors are prohibited from taking photographs whilst on the school site.